 Speech Processing - Nature and technical aspects of speech, capturing, processing, and synthesising speech using Pure Data

-3D Computer Graphics - Using OpenGL to learn and construct a 3D animation light projection, shadows, texture, and other advanced graphics techniques
+3D Computer Graphics - Using OpenGL to learn and construct a 3D animation including light projection, shadows, texture, and other advanced graphics techniques

 Finance and Law for Engineers - Introduction to financial and legal aspects of engineering

 Computer Security and Forensics - Spring Semester 2017

 Project Management and HRM for Engineers - Spring Semester 2017

 What would a world without friction look like?
 How would it work?
 This game explores this concept, while challenging the player with mental puzzles through all 30 levels!
 The aim is to get get to the goal while avoiding being eaten or lost, and to collect a maximum amount of points along the way!